Physicians at Risk (PAR)

 PAR offers appointment-based individual, couple and group counseling delivered by a registered psychiatric nurse, and individual and group-based peer support delivered by a physician with lived experience.
 In addition to its confidential self-referral intake phone line, PAR receives referrals from the College of Physicians and Surgeons of Manitoba to support physicians.

-Eligibility: Physicians, medical learners, and spouses and adult children.
+Eligibility: Physicians, residents, medical learners, retired physicians and spouses and adult children.

 PAR programming includes: